1. Education

 • August 21, 1879: Villagers at Knock, in rural Ireland, saw visions of the Virgin Mary, St. Joseph, and St. John the Evangelist.
 The village became a place of Catholic pilgrimage afterward.

-• October 1879: In Ireland, following mass meetings held earlier in the year, the Land League is formed to organize tenant farmers.
+• October 1879: In Ireland, following mass meetings held earlier in the year, the Land League was formed to organize tenant farmers.